 Be a part of different communities

 By the time you undertake a PhD course, you become much matured and a little bit older from your initial university days.
-Instead of hanging out with undergraduates, be an active part of different communities.
+Instead of hanging out with Bachelors students, be an active part of different communities.
 Whether it is an exercise class, a book club, a social volunteer group or a part-time job, based on your interests try to be a part of societies which have like-minded people.
 This will help you meet new people while following your interests.
 In simple words, mix up with real adults and look beyond your student perspective to make friends with your peers.